 Nothing is more important than your children.
 To help you craft a shared parenting plan that works best for your children, we will take the time to learn every detail about your children’s lives, down to the minutiae of their daily schedules.
-We’ll encourage you, whenever possible, to use mediation or Collaborative Practice, to negotiate with the other parent to come to terms of a custody arrangement that works best for the kids.
-However, we are prepared to seek the court’s assistance and litigate as a solution of last resort to help you protect your children.
+We encourage our clients, whenever possible, to use mediation or Collaborative Practice to negotiate with the other parent to come to terms of a custody arrangement that works best for your kids.

 Spouses can make almost any decision that works for them with respect to spousal support.
 However, if the issue of spousal support is left for the Court to decide, certain presumptions apply that guide the Court’s decision-making power on the issue.
 In California, for marriages under ten years in length, there is a presumption that spousal support will last for half of the length of the marriage.
 For marriages over ten years in length, the outcome is often more uncertain, as the court does not have the power to terminate a spouse’s right to support at the time a judgment of divorce is entered.
 We work with our clients through mediation or Collaborative Divorce to find reasonable, creative solutions to the issue of spousal support.
 Our goal is to empower our clients to make their own informed decisions about their finances.

 “Liat is a person that you definitely want on your side.
 It is always comforting to know that you have a person who genuinely cares about the outcome of your situation, who is there if you need questions answered, and who can reassure you during those anxiety provoking moments.
 Dealing with a legal matter can be a scary venture for those of us unfamiliar with how it all works, and Liat guided me through rough waters with the utmost of professionalism and compassion.”-L.P.